 Nursing a Toddler?
 Expect Flack from Both Sides

 Last year when I was trying to wean my toddler, I wrote this post about why I was still nursing my toddler for Disney Baby.
 My daughter was 20 months old at the time and I was long ready to stop breastfeeding her.
 I wrote the post from my own personal perspective and was shocked by the feedback and comments I read on the Disney Baby Facebook page about my article.

-While many moms understood the feeling I expressed (I was ready to quit but my toddler wasn’t), some gave me a very hard time.
-There were some that criticized why I’d want to stop nursing when breastmilk was so beneficial.
+Many moms understood the feeling I expressed -I was ready to quit but my toddler wasn’t.
+Other parents gave me a very hard time.
+There were some that criticized why I’d want to stop nursing when breast milk was so beneficial.
 And then others that thought I was being selfish for wanting to quit when my daughter still needed to nurse.
 And then of course there was the group that couldn’t understand why anyone would be breastfeeding a child after the infant stage.

 I totally get that when I’m writing a public post it opens things up to so many different opinions.
 Hopefully you won’t experience the same negativity and in such a large quantity as I did.
 But if you’re breastfeeding a toddler, you can probably expect to hear something about it from someone.